prosdevlab/experience-sdk/.changeset/fix-banner-content-types.md

 - Add `className` and `style` props for banner and buttons
 - Update banner plugin to use `.xp-*` CSS classes
 - Provide minimal, functional default styles
+- Add HTML sanitizer for XSS prevention in title and message fields
+- Support safe HTML tags (strong, em, a, br, span, b, i, p)
+- Block dangerous tags and event handlers
+- Sanitize URLs to prevent javascript: and data: attacks
 - Aligns core types with banner plugin implementation

 This enables users to customize banners with Tailwind, design systems, or CSS frameworks while maintaining SDK's focus on targeting logic.
+HTML sanitization ensures safe rendering of user-provided content.